voloudakislab/PheMED/ReadMe.md

 | rs2 | 1   | 2   | 0.038  | 0.015   | 0.026  | 0.044 | 0.01 | 0.027 |
 | rs3 | 1   | 3   | 0.045  | -0.0004 | 0.022  | 0.044 | 0.01 | 0.027 |

-__Understanding Outputs__: By default, PheMED outputs a csv ```<out>_CI.csv``` estimating percentiles 2.5%, 50% and 97.5% for the effective dilution for each study except for the first study in the list.  (e.g. In the CI file, PheMed_2 refers to the effective dilution for the second GWAS study listed in the input file.)
-PheMED  also produces a log file ```<out>.log```, a p-value file ```<out>_PVals.csv``` and a file containing effective dilution estimates ```<out>_DilutionVals.csv```.
+__Understanding Outputs__: PheMED produces both a log file and a csv ```<out>_Summary.csv``` with the relevant outputs.
+The csv file includes the effective dilution values (in the PheMED column).
+If CI's are computed, users can find the bounds of the bootstrapped 95% confidence interval with the columns CI_.025 and CI_.975.
+Furthermore, if CI's are computed, ```<out>_Summary.csv``` will also contain p-values for the effective dilution, denoted by the column P (see section P Values below for details).
+Finally, if the user provides sample size information for each of the studies, the csv will also produce a column estimating the dilution adjusted effective sample size in the DilutionAdjNEff column.
 For examples of output, see the output directory.

-__P Values__: For the p-value file, results are printed in tidy format, where we leverage three different p-value methodologies.
-For each of the methodologies, there is a PassedQC column that indicates if it is appropriate to use that methodology to compute p-value.
+__P Values__: For computing the p-value  we leverage three different p-value methodologies.
+For each of the methodologies, there is a corresponding qc column that indicates if it is appropriate to use that methodology to compute p-value.
 As such, we do not require that all three methodologies pass the QC check; instead, only one such methodology needs to pass the QC check to estimate the p-value.

 Nevertheless, for naive count, if the p-value does not pass the QC check (e.g. the p-value is very small and becomes hard to estimate from the bootstrap simulation), if the number of bootstrap samples is sufficiently large (e.g. = 2000, the default), we can still use the confidence intervals to infer if p < .05.
 See our paper for details.